Israel, Palestinians meet in Egypt to ease tensions

 The upcoming period is sensitive because large numbers of Jewish and Muslim faithful pour into Jerusalem’s Old City, the emotional heart of the conflict and a flashpoint for violence, increasing friction points.
 Large numbers of Jews are also expected to visit a key Jerusalem holy site, known to Muslims as the Noble Sanctuary and to Jews as the Temple Mount, which the Palestinians view as a provocation.
 Clashes at the site in 2021 helped trigger an 11-day war between Israel and Hamas.

-While the violence began under the previous Israeli government, it has intensified in the first two months of Israel’s new government, headed by Prime Minister Benjamin Netanyahu and his coalition.
+While the violence began under the previous Israeli government, it has intensified in the first two months of Israel’s new government, headed by Netanyahu and his coalition.
 It’s the country’s most right-wing administration ever and is dominated by hard-line settlement supporters.
 Itamar Ben-Gvir, the minister who oversees the police, is an extremist once relegated to the fringes of Israeli politics with past convictions for incitement to violence and support of a Jewish terror group.
 Finance Minister Bezalel Smotrich called for the Palestinian town hit by the rampage to be “erased,” apologizing after an international outcry.

 The violence is one of the worst rounds between Israel and the Palestinians in the West Bank and east Jerusalem in years.